 I don’t get the same amount of range and can short rope if my climber is doing a giant monkey clip that I’m not ready for, but this method is completely legit as the business/safety end isn’t affected.

 This is folks who truly have one arm, or function as if they have one arm.
 For this, I’ll use my friend Dan as an example.
 Dan actually has two arms, but had a bike accident where he hit his shoulder so hard that all of his nerves were severed in his right arm.
 So, he can feel with it still, but he can’t move it or grip with his hand.
 His left arm is still totally normal.
+He uses a gri gri, as he has enough mobility with the affected limb to hold the brake in release while managing the brake side with his working hand.

 LOWER LIMB DIFFERENCE/SEATED